bootdotdev/blog/content/news/bootdev-beat-2025-07.md

 - We spent a good chunk of time refactoring how Boots works on the backend... which I know isn't particularly exciting _yet_, but it's teeing up some big features for the next couple of months
 - Images now load with no CLS in the lessons
 - Improved GitHub app syncing experience for streaks
+- The new `BOOT` server tag is available on the Discord... so go rep it!

 ## What is yet to come